Real Madrid 0-3 CSKA Moscow: Major points from a humiliating night at the Bernabeu

 At just an average age of 24 years and 100 days, Madrid fielded their youngest XI in the Champions League since 2005.

-Despite Solari also handing starts to the likes of Karim Benzema, Marcelo, and Isco, it simply looked like a case of Men vs Boys in the Spanish capital.
+Despite Solari also handing starts to the likes of Karim Benzema, Marcelo, and Isco, it simply looked like a case of Men vs Boys in the Spanish capital and one nobody seen coming in the Champions League picks or betting odds suggested by the bookmakers.

 Unable to match the intensity and the physicality from their Russian visitors, the defending champions never looked likely to find a way back into the game after shipping two first-half strikes.